DirtyyDogg/vueVideoPlayer/README.md

-# vueMusicPlayer
+# vueVideoPlayer

-A basic music player made with VueJS :fire:
+A basic video player made with VueJS :fire:

-# music-player
+# video-player

 > A VueJS music player.